TabulateJarl8/basically-ti-basic/README.md

 Installation
 ------------

-basically_ti_basic can be installed like any other typical Python package.
+basically_ti_basic can be installed via pip with `pip3 install basically-ti-basic`, or it can be built.
 Once Python (3+) is installed on the target system, simply clone the repository and navigate to the cloned repository in the command line.
 Once there, run `python setup.py install`.
 You should be good to go.